neptune-ai/transformers/examples/pytorch/README.md

         )
         ```

+1. When you start the training with `trainer.train()`, your metadata will be logged in Neptune.

 You can pass your **Neptune API token** and **project name** when creating the callback, but the recommended way is to save them as environment variables:

 | Environment variable | Value                                                |
 | :------------------- | :--------------------------------------------------- |
 | `NEPTUNE_API_TOKEN`  | Your Neptune API token.
 To find and copy it, click your Neptune avatar and select **Get your API token**. |
 | `NEPTUNE_PROJECT` | The full name of your Neptune project (`workspace-name/project-name`).
 To find and copy it, head to **project settings** &rarr; **Properties**. |

+For detailed instructions and examples, see the [Neptune docs](https://docs.neptune.ai).